danhper/bigcode-tools/ast-generators/python/README.md

 ## CLI usage

 ```
-py-bigcode-ast -f <files> -o <output-dir>
+py-bigcode-ast -f <files> -o <output>
 ```

-`<files>` should be a file, or a glob expression to files, and `output-dir` should be an existing directory where the result should be outputted.
+`<files>` should be a file, or a glob expression to files, and `output` should be a filename prefix in an existing directory where the result should be outputted.
+`output.txt` and `output.json` will be created.

 ### Example